Ibbus93/microfrontend-container/README.md

 3. `yarn start`

 ## Other considerations
 The authentication mechanism here used is missing some token validations and it's far from a production-ready security mechanism.
 Following more or less the same pattern, I would either suggest or use [aws-amplify](https://github.com/aws-amplify/amplify-js) in the authentication mechanism.
 In this way, the `micro-bank-account` could just retrieve the token from the cookies instead of waiting for the data from the container.
+A custom CloudFront distribution could also improve the architecture.

 ## Future developments
 *  Include a custom components library to be shared between each micro frontend
 *  To add aws-amplify to improve the authentication mechanism

 ## Acknowledgements
-This project, micro-login and micro-bank-account are inspired from the work of [Cam Jackson](https://github.com/camjackson) across [micro-frontends-demo](https://github.com/micro-frontends-demo) that is well described in [this Martin Fowler article](https://martinfowler.com/articles/micro-frontends.html) and that I suggest to read if you finished here someway.
+This project, micro-login and micro-bank-account are inspired by the work of [Cam Jackson](https://github.com/camjackson) across [micro-frontends-demo](https://github.com/micro-frontends-demo) that is well described in [this Martin Fowler article](https://martinfowler.com/articles/micro-frontends.html) that I strongly suggest to read.